scrapy/scrapy/docs/topics/xpath-tutorial.rst

 The root node is a special node: this is a quote from XPath 1.0 specs:

-    *The root node is the root of the tree.
+    *"The root node is the root of the tree.
 A root node does not occur except as the root of the tree.
-The element node for the document element is a child of the root node.*
+The element node for the document element is a child of the root node."*

-Selecting the root node of a document with XPath is one of the shortest XPath expressions: ``'/'`` (a string with only a forward slash).
+Selecting the root node of a document with XPath is one of the shortest XPath expressions: ``"/"`` (a string with only a forward slash).

 .. xpathdemo:: /